-Dr Craven, an independent Non-executive Director, chairs the company's People and Remuneration Committee, which comprises three Non-executive Directors, the majority of whom are independent.
-The charter for the People and Remuneration committee can be found on the company's website in the Corporate Governance section.
+Ralph Craven, an independent Non-Executive Director, chairs the company's People and Remuneration Committee, which comprises three Non-Executive Directors, the majority of whom are independent.
+The charter for the People and Remuneration committee can be found on Senex's website in the corporate governance section.

-The company's approach to remuneration is designed to ensure that Directors, senior executives and employees are motivated to drive strategic outcomes and deliver value to shareholders, within the context of the company's long-term financial stability and risk management framework.
+Our approach to remuneration is designed to ensure that Directors, senior executives and employees are motivated to drive strategic outcomes and deliver value to shareholders, within the context of our long-term financial stability and risk management framework.

 Remuneration is structured to attract and retain the most appropriate and qualified personnel.
-Fixed and performance based remuneration, including a component of equity remuneration, is used by the company.
-The company's remuneration policy contains provisions for the clawback of remuneration from senior executives in certain circumstances.
-The company has a right to clawback the performance related component (including unvested or vested but unexercised entitlements) of a senior executive's remuneration where any measure of the company's performance as it relates to a performance condition is misstated or any incentive payments or rights vest incorrectly in reliance on the misstated level of performance.
+Fixed and performancebased remuneration, including a component of equity remuneration, is used by Senex.
+Our remuneration policy contains provisions for the clawback of remuneration from senior executives in certain circumstances.
+We have a right to claw back the performance-related component (including unvested or vested but unexercised entitlements) of a senior executive's remuneration where any measure of Senex's performance as it relates to a performance condition, is misstated or any incentive payments or rights vest incorrectly in reliance on the misstated level of performance.

-The Remuneration Report on pages 48 to 64 of the FY18 Annual Report sets out details of the company's policies and practices for remunerating directors (executive and non-executive) and key management personnel.
+The Remuneration Report on pages 70 to 88 of the 2019 Annual Report sets out details of Senex's policies and practices for remunerating directors (executive and non-executive) and key management personnel.

-The remuneration of Non-executive Directors is structured separately from that of the executive directors and Senior Executives.
+The remuneration of Non-Executive Directors is structured separately from that of the executive directors and senior executives.
 No Senior Executive or Director is involved in the decision-making process for their own remuneration.